 March 2nd is Dr. Suess’ birthday (born 1904).
 His books never grow old!
 When I was a teacher I loved reading these to class, as well as Roald Dahl and Bill Peet books.

-In celebration I thought I’d post in a video of “Oh, The Places You’ll Go!” by Dr. Suess.
-I also really love Horton Hears A Who and The Lorax.
-View this fun 3:48 minute video…
+In celebration I thought I’d post in a video of “Oh, The Places You’ll Go!” by Dr. Suess (I also really love Horton Hears A Who and The Lorax).
+View the fun video, above.

 “You’re off to Great Places!
 Today is your day!
 Your mountain is waiting, So… get on your way!”

 “So be sure when you step, Step with care and great tact.
 And remember that life’s A Great Balancing Act.
 And will you succeed?
 Yes!
 You will, indeed!
 (98 and ¾ percent guaranteed) Kid, you’ll move mountains.”

 “All alone!
 Whether you like it or not, alone is something you’ll be quite a lot!”

 “You’ll get mixed up, of course, as you already know.
 You’ll get mixed up with many strange birds as you go.
 So be sure when you step.
 Step with care and great tact and remember that Life’s a Great Balancing Act.
 Just never forget to be dexterous and deft.
 And never mix up your right foot with your left.”